 - Assist students in recruitment of additional residents if occupancy changes during the year.

-For more information about becoming a Theme House Advisor, please contact the Housing Office at 605.274.5215.
+For more information about becoming a theme house advisor, please contact the Campus Life Office at 605.274.5215.